Vratislavice nad Nisou: History

+Demographics

 Economy

 After the dissolution of the Communist Party rule during the Velvet Revolution, some companies found the transition into the free-market economy very difficult.
 The well-known brewery, Vratislav was so run down that it was forced into closure in 1998.
 During a two-year dormancy the company was bought by the Hols firm, and with help of many friends of Maffersdorfer beer the brewery was put back into operation in summer of 2004, trading under the name of Konrad.
 In 2003, the Hols brewery produced 6,500,000 litres.
 In October 2004, a new classic car museum was opened in the grounds of the brewery.

 Vratislavice is not only notable in drinks industry as a producer of beer; Vratislavická kyselka s.r.o., owned by UNIPO a.s. of Pardubice, produce mineral water (Vratislavická kyselka) and other alcohol-free beverages.

 To this day, the brewery and carpet factory are the most important industries in Vratislavice.